Importing Your Manuscript

 - When first opening your book, a reader will begin at a meaningful Start Page such as the first chapter (and not frontmatter like the Copyright).

-For more information on element type and how to change it, visit the Element Types page.
+For more information on element type and how to change it, see Elements of Your Book.

 Title and Author Information